medizininformatik-initiative/kerndatensatzmodul-person/implementation-guides/ImplementationGuide-2.x-EN/MIIIGModulPerson-en.md

 This guide has been produced as part of the Medical Informatics Initiative and is subject to the voting procedure of the Interoperabilitätsforum and the Technical Committees of HL7 Deutschland e.
 V. per governance process.

 ## Contact
-* Josef Schepers, Berlin Institute of Health (BIH)
+* Sylvia Thun, Berlin Institute of Health at Charité (BIH)
-* Andrea Essenwanger, Berlin Institute of Health (BIH)
+* Julian Saß, Berlin Institute of Health at Charité (BIH)
 * Karoline Buckow, TMF – Technologie- und Methodenplattform für die vernetzte medizinische Forschung e.V.

 Questions about this publication can be submitted at any time at [chat.fhir.org](https://chat.fhir.org/#narrow/stream/179307-german.2Fmi-initiative) in the stream 'german/mi-initiative'.

-Comments and criticism are always welcome in the form of 'Issues' in the Simplifier project.
+Comments and criticism are always welcome in the form of 'Issues' in the [GitHub Repository](https://github.com/medizininformatik-initiative/kerndatensatzmodul-person).

 ## Auhtors (in alphabetical order)